 Admission requirements vary based on your level of education.
 If you have questions about which type of application to select, please contact Amy Chamberlain.

-Please note: Financial aid is not available to non-degree students.
+Please note: Financial aid is not available for this certificate.

 Admission to Ball State is selective, and we carefully evaluate all application on an individual basis.
 Applying for admission is easy.
 Use our convenient, comprehensive, and secure online application.